dvinit/mutual-fund-tracker/README.md

+# Configuration
+Before starting the app , lets ensure cofiguration is alright.
+Check under /config/default.json
+Make any changes to rapidapi keys , hosts, url,etc if needed.
+Now we are set to run the app.

 # Mutual fund portfolio tracker system
 Ensure docker is active.
 And just run the one line command.
 This will pull in mongodb database and nodejs images, build a local image of the application and run the same in required sequence.